NoriSte/reactjsday-2019-testing-course/book/jest-101/jsdom.md

 });
 ```

-this is the foundation of testing using libraries such as `react-dom/test-utils` and `react-testing-library` that expect to have a DOM available
+this is the foundation of testing using libraries such as `react-dom/test-utils` and `react-testing-library` that expect to have a DOM available.

 ## Things to be aware of

-- every file have a different jsom instance
+- every file have a different jsdom instance
-- the same jsdom instance (so the window) is shared by ALL tests in a file, this can cause some tests to behave differently when run in isolation of after other tests that manipulate the DOM
+- the same jsdom instance (so the Window) is shared by **all** tests in a file, this can cause some tests to behave differently when run in isolation of after other tests that manipulate the DOM
-  - to avoid such kind of problems refer the the section about jest-lifecycle to undestand how to property clean the test environement on each test run
+  - to avoid such kind of problems refer to [the section about jest-lifecycle](jest-101/jest-lifecycle.md) to understand how to properly clean the test environment on each test run